 On average, concrete masonry walls require 2.6 pounds less Portland cement for every square foot of wall area even when the concrete tilt-up wall is two inches less in thickness.
 Concrete masonry requires no paint or decorative finishes for the life of the structure.

-and schedule friendly, its use contributes far more than concrete tilt-up walls to the greening of our structures.
+Not only is concrete masonry cost effective, and schedule friendly, its use contributes far more than concrete tilt-up walls to the greening of our structures.
 What is old is new again.